phaserjs/phaser/README.md

 * Debug.cameraInfo no longer crashes if the camera bounds are nulled (thanks @wayfu #1143)
 * Camera.setBoundsToWorld no longer crashes if the camera bounds are nulled (thanks @wayfu #1143)
 * Fixed the resolution uniform type in the SampleFilter (thanks @VictoryRice #1137)
+* Calling P2.Body.destroy or ArcadePhysics.Body.destroy wouldn't null the parent sprite body, causing it to error in the next update (thanks @jonathanhooker #1077)

 ### p2.js 0.6.0 Changes and New Features